forevermaidenless/NightreignCensorCheck/README.md

 https://github.com/omgftw/DarkSouls3CensorCheck

-Originally for DS3, now updated for Elden Ring Nightreign.
+Originally for Dark Souls 3, now updated for Elden Ring Nightreign.
 All credit for the original goes to [omgftw](https://github.com/omgftw/)

 -----